aakashbansal/App-WatchDog-Android-App/README.md

 To overcome this issue, go to **File -> Invalidate Caches/Restart...**.
 Select **Invalidate and Restart** from the on-screen prompt.
 Android Studio will restart now.

 Allow the project to build afresh.
-This may take some time.
+This may take some time (a lot actually, depending on the CPU).
+Let it finish.
 Ignore any intermediate errors such as **Error Loading Project: Cannot load 2 modules**.

 After this step, the project should be up and running.